 It doesn’t have to be a huge investment.
-With Square Photo Studio, a three-photo pack starts at just $9.95, and you also have the option to get 360 interactive images.
+With Square Photo Studio, a three-photo pack starts at just $19.95.
 You just ship the products you want photographed, and within 14 days you’ll have images that you can download and start to use on your site.

 Siminerio’s final tip?
 Whether you take your own photos or use a professional service, put some thought into your product photography.